Ultrapar International S.A. Announces Cash Tender Offers for Any and All of its Outstanding 5.250% Notes due 2026 and Up to the Maximum Acceptance Amount of its 5.250% Notes due 2029

 This release may contain certain "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995.
 These statements are based on management's current expectations and are subject to risks, uncertainty and changes in circumstances, which may cause actual results, performance or achievements to differ materially from anticipated results, performance or achievements.
 All statements contained herein that are not clearly historical in nature are forward-looking and the words "anticipate," "believe," "expect," "estimate," "plan" and similar expressions are generally intend to identify forward-looking statements.
 Ultrapar is under no obligation (and expressly disclaims any such obligation) to update or alter its forward-looking statements whether as a result of new information, future events or otherwise.
 More detailed information about these and other factors is set forth in the Offer Documents.

 The information agent and tender agent for each of the Tender Offers is D.F.
-King & Co., Inc. To contact the information agent and tender agent, banks and brokers may call +1 (212) 269-5550, and others may call U.S. toll-free: +1 (800) 859-8509 or email [email protected].
+King & Co., Inc. To contact the information agent and tender agent, banks and brokers may call +1 (212) 269-5550, and others may call U.S. toll-free: +1 (800) 859-8509 or email [email protected]ing.com.
 Additional contact information is set forth below.

 The Tender Agent and Information Agent for the Tender Offers is: